 LePaysGessien.fr identified the victims as Olivier Justin and Jean-Luc Cheynel.
 They were teachers at Marlioz High School in Aix-Les-Bains.

 On Sunday morning a 47-year-old ski tourer was found dead near the Dent de Crolles after falling over 100 meter cliffs during poor visibility.
-It is unclear what caused this accident, but according to FranceBleu.fr PGHM is not calling it an avalanche.
+It is unclear what caused this accident.
+According to ANENA.org, this was an avalanche fatality:

 We will try to update this post when more information is available.